 Template describes the structure and behaviour of your game object (item, monster, construction,...).
-As a programmer you can think of it as a Class.
-Template has to have a unique name and may contains a set of parameters.
+As a programmer, you can think of it as a Class.
+The template has to have a unique name and may contain a set of parameters.

-Open Data Structure section, you'll land on Templates subsection by default.
+Open the Data Structure section, you'll land on the Templates subsection by default.
 Click on the Create Button